Sleep Training Frequently Asked Questions

 Comment below and ask me a question and I’ll keep updating the list!

 Sleep Training is the process to teach your baby independent skills resulting in better sleep habits.
+I wrote an epic article that will help you learn more and everything about sleep training your baby.

 It’s a good idea to discuss recommendations with your baby’s doctor to assess readiness, but I recommend anytime after your baby’s adjusted age of four months.

 Crying it out (CIO) gives sleep training a bad reputation.
 Sleep training is the process of teaching your baby independent skills but crying it out refers to a soothing method that parents may choose within the larger process.
-There are other options that involve reassuring your child, checking on your child and fading your presence.
+There are other options that involve reassuring your child, checking on your child, and fading your presence.

 I am focused on you as the parent and what you can stick to.
 This is why there are many sleep training methods so you can decide which will work best for your family.
 I break down the methods for you so you can understand which method you can stick with.